newtoolsgh/Volt-UDP-Xtra/README.md

 ⇢ if you didn't, contact [Volt*V3r!f.y](https://t.me/voltverifybot)

 ## Note!
+- **THIS IS NOT A PERFECT TOOL**
+- I assume you know how UDP works, don't come spamming with unnecessary questions!
-Some menu options may not reproduce as there are complex under the hood stuff to be done.
+- Some menu options may not reproduce as there are complex under the hood stuff to be done.
 Such fixes and improvements will be done in the subsequent releases

 ## Install on VPS